parkertoddbrooks/Audio-To-Text-Transcription/README.md

 - Intelligent file naming to avoid overwriting existing files
 - Real-time progress reporting for long audio files
 - Post-processing option using Claude Opus 3 for improved readability and error correction
+- Support for custom vocabularies in the paid version to enhance transcription accuracy
+- Post-processing option using Claude Opus 3 for improved readability and error correction

+## Notes

+- The free version is limited to short audio clips (typically 10-15 seconds) due to API constraints.
+- The paid version supports longer audio files with improved accuracy, using the latest Google Cloud Speech-to-Text API (v1p1beta1).
+- Long audio files are automatically split into chunks and processed in parallel for faster transcription.
+- Temporary files created during processing are automatically cleaned up.
+- When saving transcriptions, the tool checks for existing files and increments the filename (e.g., filename-01, filename-02) to avoid overwriting.
+- Claude post-processing is performed in chunks for long transcriptions to stay within API limits.

+## Examples

+[dev-tests-examples](dev-tests-examples) contains short and long sample audio files, and short and long transcription output examples with and withou Claude Opus 3 processing.
+The AI voice is from: https://www.hume.ai.

 ## Requirements